PiotrekGa/PiotrekGa.github.io/_posts/2019-03-14-Pruned-Cross-Validation.md

 ### The pruned cross-validation algorithm

-There are two versions of the algorithm: deterministic and probabilistic.
-The first one should be used with search algorithms that don't require feedback from the cross-validation besides the best score achieved.
+The algorithm is base on deterministic comparison between equivalent folds' scores.
+There's also a probabilistic version, but it's beyond scope of this post.

 Parameters:
+* _n_ - number of folds (integer, >= 2)
-1. _t_ - tolerance
+* _t_ - tolerance (float, >=0.0, default=0.1)
-2. _k_ - fold number at which first pruning may happen
+* _k_ - fold number at which first pruning may happen (integer, <= _n_, default=2)
-3. _n_ - number of folds

-Proposed search with the deterministic algorithm and minimization objective:

-1. Define a model, a hyperparameter space and pruning parameters
+1. Define a model, a hyperparameters space and pruning parameters
-1. Choose an inital hyperparameters set to evaluate
+1. Choose an initial hyperparameters set to evaluate
 1. Calculate full cross-validation, save scores for all folds and the final score
 1. Choose hyperparamterse set to evaluate
 1. Calculate fold's score